vanhoangkha/Networking-fundamentals/Day52_Dynamic_Arp_Inspection.md

 - DAI can be configured to perform more in-depth checks also - but these are optional

-- Like DHCP SNOOPING, DAI also supports RATE-LIMITING to prevent ATTACKERS from overwhelming the SWITCH with ARP MESSAGES
+- Like DHCP Snooping, DAI also supports RATE-LIMITING to prevent ATTACKERS from overwhelming the Switch with ARP MESSAGES
-    - DHCP SNOOPING and DAI both require work from the SWITCH’S CPU
+    - DHCP Snooping and DAI both require work from the Switch’S CPU
-    - Even if the ATTACKER’S messages are BLOCKED, they can OVERLOAD the SWITCH CPU with ARP MESSAGES
+    - Even if the ATTACKER’S messages are BLOCKED, they can OVERLOAD the Switch CPU with ARP MESSAGES

 ---

-DYNAMIC ARP INSPECTION CONFIGURATION
+DYNAMIC Kiểm tra ARP Cấu hình

 ![image](https://github.com/psaumur/CCNA/assets/106411237/4a91bd7b-626a-4d64-b69a-308d65bbdda4)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/774765fa-4918-4cd9-bb64-57130968c359)

-Command : `show ip arp inspection interfaces`
+Lệnh : `show ip arp inspection interfaces`

 ![image](https://github.com/psaumur/CCNA/assets/106411237/e64a568e-e5c6-442b-98f7-4fe829ff7519)